preames/public-notes/llvm-board-2020.rst

-This is the draft form of my application to be on the LLVM foundation board.
+This is the draft form of my 2020 application to be on the LLVM foundation board.
 If successful, the application becomes public, so I've decided simply to publish it from the beginning.
-Current status is **very rough**.
+My application was not accepted.

 Name (First and Surname) *
 --------------------------